 - Select the Resource Manager deployment model.
 Then select the Source subscription and Source resource group.

-Site Recovery retrieves a list of the VMs associated with the subscription and resource group.
+Site Recovery retrieves a list of the VMs that are associated with the subscription and resource group.

-- In the next step, .
-Select the VM you want to move.
-Then click OK.
+In the next step, select the VM that you want to move, then select OK.

-Click Enable replication.
-This starts a job to enable replication for the VM.
+Select Enable replication.
+This step starts a job to enable replication for the VM.

 Test the configuration

-- Navigate to the vault, in Settings > Replicated items, click on the Virtual machine you intend to move to the target region, click +Test Failover icon.
+Go to the vault.
+In Settings > Replicated items, select the VM that you want to move to the target region, and then select +Test Failover.

 - Latest processed: Fails the VM over to the latest recovery point that was processed by the Site Recovery service.
 The time stamp is shown.
-With this option, no time is spent processing data, so it provides a low RTO (Recovery Time Objective)
+With this option, no time is spent processing data, so it provides a low Recovery Time Objective (RTO).